Ex-darts champion Ted Hankey jailed for sex assault

 His wife is now divorcing him and his children do not want any contact either, the court heard.

-Earlier, Simon Parry, prosecuting the defendant who was listed in court as Edward Hankey, said: “He’s better known as Ted Hankey from the fact that he’s a twice winner of the BDO World Darts Championship, in 2000 and 2009.”
+Earlier, Simon Parry, prosecuting the defendant, said: “He’s better known as Ted Hankey from the fact that he’s a twice winner of the BDO World Darts Championship, in 2000 and 2009.”

 Mr Parry said of Hankey’s arrest: “He flatly denied any wrongdoing, expressing amazement he had been arrested and did not know why she was saying what she had, saying ‘Why would I do that?'”